IntersectMBO/credential-manager/doc/read-the-docs-site/background/credentials.rst

   costing the owner ADA in fees.
 Other types of credentials, particularly constitutional committee cold credentials, are far more difficult to change.

-All of these drawbacks make public key credentials generaly inappropriate for organizations which distribute and delegate authority to staff or other types of trustees.
+All of these drawbacks make public key credentials generally inappropriate for organizations which distribute and delegate authority to staff or other types of trustees.